nunomir45/Brewery-MobileApp/README.md

-# Documentation for .NET Android and .NET iOS Application for OpenBreweryDB
+# .NET Android and .NET iOS Application for OpenBreweryDB

 ## 1. Overview